Climate of Sydney

+General climatology

+According to the Bureau of Meteorology, Sydney falls in the temperate climate zone with warm to hot summers and no dry season.
+Under the Holdridge Life Zones classification, coastal Sydney falls in the Subtropical Moist Forest zone and the inland, western suburbs in the Subtropical Dry Forest zone.
+According to Troll-Paffen climate classification, Sydney has a warm-temperate subtropical climate.
+Sydney's plant hardiness zone ranges from zone 11a in the east to 9b in the far west.

-Sydney has 109.5 clear days and 127.2 cloudy days annually, though it has over 300 days of visible sunshine if partly cloudy days or sunny breaks are counted.
-Overall, Sydney has just about 66% of possible sun for Jun-Aug and around 54% for Dec-Feb, making winter sunnier than summer on average.
-Sydney's heat is predominantly dry in spring, but usually humid in the summertime.
-On some hot summer days, low pressure troughs increase humidity and southerly busters decrease temperatures by late afternoon or early evening.
-In the warm season, particularly late summer and early autumn, troughs combined with a humid air mass can bring large amounts of rainfall, and in late autumn to early winter, the city can be affected by east coast lows.
-When the subtropical ridge is north of Sydney in late winter to early spring, the wind comes from the west or inland.
-As the ridge moves south in summer and autumn, the winds become easterly.
+Sydney has 109.5 clear days and 127.2 cloudy days annually, though it has around 200 days of visible sunshine if partly cloudy days or sunny breaks are counted.
+Overall, Sydney has just about 66% of possible sun for Jun-Aug and around 54% for Dec-Feb, making winter sunnier than summer on average, in addition to the city being sunny around 65% of the time in the year with its 2,640 hours of annual sunshine.
+On some hot summer days, southerly busters decrease temperatures by late afternoon or early evening.
+In the warm season, troughs combined with a humid air mass can bring large amounts of rainfall.
+In late autumn to early winter, the city can be affected by east coast lows.
+Afternoon windspeed recorded in Sydney Airport averages at 24.3 km/h (15.0 mph) in an annual basis, making Sydney the windiest capital city in Australia.

 Sydney experiences an urban heat island effect, making certain parts of the city more vulnerable to extreme heat, particularly the west.
 Efforts have been introduced to investigate and mitigate this heat effect, including increasing shade from tree canopies, adding rooftop gardens to high rise structures and changing pavement colour.
 The El Niño Southern Oscillation, the Indian Ocean Dipole and the Southern Annular Mode play an important role in determining Sydney's weather patterns: drought and bushfire on the one hand, and storms and flooding on the other.
 Sydney is prone to heat waves and drought, which have become more common in the 21st century.

-Furthermore, the region of Sydney, and as well as the rest of the New South Wales coastline, is warmed by the East Australian Current.
+The region of Sydney, and as well as the rest of the New South Wales coastline, is warmed by the East Australian Current.
+In 2020, researchers at The Australia Institute discovered that Sydney was experiencing longer summers and shorter winters in recent decades, compared to those in the 1950s and 1960s.
+Since the early 1990s, Western Sydney has experienced more intense summer heatwaves than coastal Sydney, with maximum temperatures exceeding those of coastal Sydney by up to 10 C-change.
+Moreover, since the early 2020s, Sydney's summers have become more humid due to global warming, which result in sea temperatures being 1–3 C-change above normal.